master-atsi/master-atsi.github.io/applications.md

 title : Applications
 ---

+Applications for 2025—2026 are open from April 1st to July 15, 2025.
+{: .notice--info}

+Applications exact procedure and platform is not yet known for 2025—2026, information below are outdated.
+{: .notice--warning}

 ATSI is open to students with a first-year master degree in electrical engineering, data science, applied mathematics or in their last year at engineering school, see